What is a Return Gutter?

 Keep in mind returns can be needed on any corner of the home and are not exclusive to garages.
 Garages are just the most common area.
 More people probably notice the water spilling over because the actually have to go near there.
 Whereas if it was on the rear of the home you may never notice the overflow because you are never out there when it is raining.

-A gable gutter is just a more specified term for return gutter that goes under gables.
+A gable gutter is just a more specified term for a corner gutter that goes under gables.
 In the photo below you see two gutters below what is called a gable.
 In the gutter world, a gable means there is no shingles or roof to collect water from.
 Therefore not much water goes to these sections.
 Sometimes a single gutter will stretch the whole way across a gable instead of two returns like pictured below.

 Leaking from Return Gutter or Gable Gutter